Gamua/Starling-Framework/samples/demo_mobile/README.md

 Starling itself can either be linked via a source path, or by referencing its swc file.

-If your IDE doesn't allow adding source paths outside the project root, I recommend you create a new folder where you manually merge the "demo" and "demo_mobile" folders together.
+If your IDE doesn't allow adding source paths outside the project root, I recommend you create a new folder where you manually merge the "demo" and "demo_web" folders together.
+Then add just the "media" and "system" folders to your source paths (that's required so that their contents is added to the compiled application package).

 **Note:** You need at least AIR 3.2 to deploy AIR applications on a mobile device.
 Furthermore, you need the development certificates and profiles (provided by Apple or Google).